zhangzhijiang/aibooking/README.md

 - Check browser microphone permissions
 - Ensure HTTPS is used in production (required for microphone access)

-### LUIS Not Extracting Entities
+### CLU Not Extracting Entities

-- Verify LUIS app is published to Production slot
+- Verify CLU project is deployed to production deployment
 - Check that example utterances are properly labeled
-- Review LUIS response in application logs
+- Review CLU response in application logs
+- Ensure project name and deployment name match configuration

 ### Graph API Authentication Errors